Skip to main content

 Closures and Restrictions

 The Grasslands Supervisor may issue closure or restriction orders for using certain areas or activities as needed.
 Fire restrictions limit or prohibit fires at certain times due to high fire danger conditions.
 Visitors are responsible for monitoring current state conditions.
-Please refer to our Alerts and Fire Danger Status bar at the top of the page for fire restrictions information or the Fire page for additional resources and details.
+Please refer to the Alerts and Fire Danger Status bar at the top of the page for fire restrictions information or the Fire page for additional resources and details.

 Contact the local Ranger District Office for more information.